splunk/splunk-mltk-container-docker/README.md

 ## Further documentation and usage

-Please find further information and documentation contained in the Deep Learning Toolkit app in the overview section.
-[Download and install the Deep Learning Toolkit](https://splunkbase.splunk.com/app/4607/)
+Please find further information and documentation contained in the Deep Learning Toolkit app on splunkbase: [Download and install the Deep Learning Toolkit](https://splunkbase.splunk.com/app/4607/)